ntdat97/AgentCheck/RESEARCH_INSIGHT.md

 1. Real email integration
 2. University API connections
-3. Enhanced OCR capabilities
+3. Horizontal scaling with message queues
-4. Horizontal scaling with message queues
+4. Robust human-in-the-loop workflows
-5. Robust human-in-the-loop workflows
+5. Function Calling enhancement for DecisionAgent (see [IMPLEMENTATION_PLAN.md](./IMPLEMENTATION_PLAN.md))

 The system is designed with RegTech compliance requirements at its core, ensuring that every decision can be traced, explained, and audited.

 ---

-_Document Version: 1.0.0_
+_Document Version: 1.1.0_
 _Last Updated: December 2024_